mfem/web/src/howto/build-systems.md

 ctest --output-on-failure -T test         # Run the tests
 ```

-- CMake + Ninja (this is not what we are used to do, but it works)
+- CMake + Ninja (this is not what we are used to doing, but it works)
 ```
 cd <mfem-root-dir>
 mkdir build